 I am a huge fan of Asics shoes and wearing the new "FlyteFoam" model is pure comfort for me.
 However, these are top of the line so I realize the price may be too much for some people.
 Continue reading below to see more of my top picks and detailed reviews - including shoes from other top brands and other more affordable options.

 The best option footwear option for playing pickleball outdoors is a quality pair of tennis court shoes specifically designed for hard courts.
 Outdoor pickleball courts are rougher and require a durable shoe that can handle the abuse of this kind of surface.
 The increased friction that occurs when your shoes drag along the abrasive surface wears the shoe down much quicker than indoors.
-So for outdoor players it’s best to look for shoes that have a very durable outsole, a reinforced upper, and overall sturdy construction that will provide more stability.
+So for outdoor players look for shoes that have a very durable outsole, a reinforced upper, and overall sturdy construction that will provide more stability.

 Although natural gum rubber soles are great to grip onto indoor courts, they will take a beating on the rough surface of outdoor courts so you'll be better off with a durable synthetic rubber outsole that can take more abuse.
 It's important to find a court shoe with a tough outer sole that can sustain the punishment of a hard court.